Venafi/vault-pki-backend-venafi/README-ADVANCED.md

 ## Testing

-We have tests for fake vcert endpoint, if you don't have TPP or Cloud you can test all endpoints using this command:_
+We have tests for fake vcert endpoint, if you don't have Certificate Manager, Self-Hosted or Certificate Manager, SaaS you can test all endpoints using this command:_

 ```
 go test -run  ^TestFake -v github.com/Venafi/vault-pki-backend-venafi/plugin/pki
 ```

-Also you can run integration tests but for it you need to add TPP\Cloud credentials._
+Also you can run integration tests but for it you need to add Certificate Manager, Self-Hosted\Certificate Manager, SaaS credentials._

-Example fro TPP:_
+Example for Certificate Manager, Self-Hosted:_
 ```
 export TPP_USER='admin'
 export TPP_PASSWORD='strongPassword'